-HR 2385, the so-called CFPB Pay Fairness Act, would reduce CFPB pay schedules and thereby make the CFPB the only federal financial regulator where salaries are not based on the Federal Reserve Board's salary schedules.
+- The bill includes the original H.R.
+3193 (Duffy), which would weaken the CFPB's independence by strengthening the Financial Stability Oversight Council's already-unique authority to overturn CFPB rules.
+The CFPB is already the only agency whose rules can be overturned by other regulators. - HR 3193 now also includes HR 2385 (Duffy), the so-called CFPB Pay Fairness Act, which would reduce CFPB pay schedules and thereby make the CFPB the only federal financial regulator where salaries are not based on the Federal Reserve Board's salary schedules.
 This will have the effect of making it harder for the CFPB to attract and keep qualified employees, and would also send the message that consumer protection is a lower priority than other bank regulatory functions.
-Congress recognized the necessity of allowing the CFPB to hire above General Schedule salary levels in order compete for employees with banking sector experience, and it is important that the agency maintain this ability.

-HR 2446, the so-called Responsible Consumer Financial Protection Regulations Act, would revisit the issue of a director vs. a commission structure for the CFPB; a question that has been asked and answered.
+Congress recognized the necessity of allowing the CFPB just like the other financial regulators to hire above General Schedule salary levels in order to compete for employees with banking sector experience, and it is important that the agency maintain this ability. - HR 3193 now also includes HR 2446 (Bachus), the so-called Responsible Consumer Financial Protection Regulations Act, which would revisit the issue of a director vs. a commission structure for the CFPB; that is a question that has already been asked and answered.
 Congress determined that a single director structure, identical to that used by both the regional Federal Reserve banks and the larger and more powerful national bank regulator, the OCC (the OCC can actually shut down financial institutions), was proper for the CFPB.
 Furthermore, while there are financial regulators that are led by five-member boards, there is no evidence that this structure is more effective.
 In fact, five-member boards can tend towards more gridlock, even with the presence of a strong chairman.
 Revisiting this issue is a recipe for disaster-delaying rule-making and enforcement actions in progress and threatening both the certainty and continuity that makes sense for the regulated industry - as well as for consumers.
-Having a strong director at the helm of the agency is vital in ensuring that the CFPB can effectively implement critical reforms to protect consumers, lower the risks of a repeat financial and housing crisis, and level the playing field between banks and non-banks.
+Having a strong director at the helm of the agency is vital in ensuring that the CFPB can effectively implement critical reforms to protect consumers, lower the risks of a repeat financial and housing crisis and level the playing field between banks and nonbanks.
+Further, by requiring that at least one commissioner be the Vice Chairman for Supervision of the Federal Reserve, the bill makes it extremely likely that at least 3, or a majority, of the Commission would be bank and financial industry friendly, rather than focused on policing the markets for consumers.